 The KRS consists of the collection of systems used to hold and protect the escrowed Decryption Keys as well as the infrastructure to facilitate request and delivery of the recovered private keys.
-The KRS consists of a Key Escrow Database ("KED"), KRA and KRO workstations, and the administrative cryptographic token containing an administrative private key.
+The KRS consists of a Key Escrow Database ("KED"), KRA and KRO workstations, and the administrative cryptographic token containing an administrative private key, also known as a "PED key."